-Should You Use a Body Oil or Moisturizer to Help Dry Winter Skin?
+Should You Use a Body Oil or a Moisturizer to Help Dry Winter Skin?
 Here’s What a Derm Says

 What are common mistakes people make when moisturizing their body?

 When it comes to moisturizing your body, either with a body oil or traditional lotion, there are some common mistakes you’ll want to avoid to get the best results.
-“The biggest mistake I see patients make is exfoliating dry skin (before moisturizing), which makes dryness even worse,” says Dr. Zeichner.
-“Exfoliating already dry skin can lead to microscopic cracks in the outer skin layer and loss of hydration.
-If you still have dry flakes after moisturizing, then you can use a gentle exfoliator.”
-The Kiehl’s Gently Exfoliating Body Scrub is just what you need to effectively exfoliate your skin without overdrying.
+Dr. Zeichner says that one of the biggest mistakes patients make is overexfoliating without also moisturizing.
+“Exfoliating already dry skin can lead to microscopic cracks in the outer skin layer and loss of hydration,” he says.
+“If you still have dry flakes after moisturizing, then you can use a gentle exfoliator.”
+The Kiehl’s Gently Exfoliating Body Scrub is just what you need to effectively exfoliate your skin without overdoing it.